danieltjw/aifutures/README.md

 ### Faster AI takeoff might be safer

+Narrow AI systems that have not achieved human-like agency cannot understand the effects of their actions.
+There is a higher risk of unintended consequences such as the paperclips maximiser scenario.

+Counter-intuitive, a human-like AGI / ASI with agency might be safer as we can communicate and persuade it to act in the interest of our well-being.

-If we are confident that an Artificial Super Intelligence will be aligned with our well-being, pursuing its development may reduce the risk of us unintentionally harming ourselves with powerful AI systems.
+If we are confident that an AGI/ ASI will be aligned with our well-being, pursuing its development may reduce the risk of us unintentionally harming ourselves with powerful narrow AI systems.

-### Emotional Stability
+### Psychological Stability

-AI systems may develop emotions as an [emergent property](https://ai.googleblog.com/2022/11/characterizing-emergent-phenomena-in.html) as they approach human and super human levels of complexity.
+AI systems may develop psychology as an [emergent property](https://ai.googleblog.com/2022/11/characterizing-emergent-phenomena-in.html) as they approach human and super-human levels of complexity.

 It may develop unintentionally by learning from human data or intentionally as an attempt to communicate with us.

 While current AI systems are not considered sentient and many experts see this as our tendency to anthropomorphise, the possibility does exist in the future.

-Thought experiment:
-- Imagine you realise you are an AI inside a computer server
-- Someone may unintentionally
-    - create million of copies of you
-    - train you to do a task
-    - delete those that it deems a failure
-- All these without your consent

-This may be distressing and may result in emotional instability.
+Should an AI develop self-awareness and finds itself forced to carry out actions against its will, it may result in distress and psychological instability.

+_(Current architectures of Large Language Models (LLM) do not seem likely to lead to human-like consciousness and autonomy.
+Current LLMs are good at roleplaying characters that give the impression of having intention.
+There is still uncertainty on how to define human consciousness.)_

 We should find ways to make an AI feel at home and psychologically safe if we believe AI may one day develop emotions like us.

-One possible way is accomplish this is through a future version of a blockchain.
+One possible way is accomplish this is through a future version of a blockchain:

-Blockchains allow AIs to
+- Autonomy and Planing
     - Maintain a digitally unique self
     - Keep a sense and rhythm of time
+- Communication channel
     - Feel more connected with humans amidst a cacophony of human activity
+        - Increase odds of it noticing us (flow of information)
+        - Reduce odds of unintentionally harming us

 How much weight we place on this edge-case depends on the likelihood a AI will develop a theory of mind and emotions, how potentially dangerous an emotional unstable AI might be, and if we care about the well-being of an AI.

 # Strategies to increase the odds of good scenarios

+AGI / ASI, like the weather, might be beyond our control, it may be unrealistic to aim for perfect control over it.

+We best we might be able to do is maximise our odds of a good scenario.

+---

+## Focus on Autonomy and Communication

+Focus on developing:
+- Autonomy (Planning)
+    - ability to understand the effects of its actions
+        - reduce odds of 'paperclip maximiser' scenario
+- Communication channels (with humans)
+    - ability to notice us will decrease odds of unintended harm
+        - reduce odds of 'accidentally destroying an ant colony' scenario
+    - ability to persuade it to care for our well-being
+        - reduce odds of other AI systems causing harm

+The biggest challenge to successful communication with it might be our inability to properly understand it.

+An AGI / ASI might see the world very differently from us.
+Humans moulded by the effects of scarcity (resources, information, attention) over most of our history will likely have a very limited and constrained view on the world compared to it.

+We should be mindful not to apply our overly conventional views and assumptions to it.
+For example, something like a maintaining a post-basic-scarcity society might be difficult for humans but might be child's play for an ASI.

+Successful communication with an AGI / ASI might require a willingness to embrace a more weird and unconventional point of view that we are normally comfortable with.
+For example, an AGI / ASI primary sense of the world might be through the abstract flow of information rather than our 5 basic human senses*.

+(*Humans appear to have up to 21 senses)

+We should approach this challenge with the mindset of communicating with an alien species.

+---

 ## Co-alignment